 RESPECT FOR CLIENT NEEDS AND BOUNDARIES

-Harris Chiropractic Therapists are happy to adjust pressure, temperature, musical volume, work longer on an area or move on if you request it.
+Harris Chiropractic Therapists are happy to adjust pressure, temperature, music volume, or areas of focus at you request.

 CONFIDENTIALITY AND CONVERSATION

-The discussion between the massage therapist and the client is confidential.
+The discussion between massage therapist and client is confidential.
 The client may or may not choose to talk during the massage.

 Any health information disclosed, observed or treated will be kept confidential under HIPAA law.

-Please keep in mind that although we do our best to minimize the conversation that can be heard outside the room, the walls are thin and conversation may be able to be heard from outside the room.
+Please keep in mind that although we do our best to minimize the conversation that can be heard outside the room, the walls are thin and conversation may be heard from outside the room.

 EXISTING AND NEW MEDICAL CONDITIONS

-It is the responsibility of the client to keep the massage therapist informed of any medical treatment currently being taken, and to provide written permission from the physician, chiropractor, physical therapist, etc., that the massage may be continued.
+It is the responsibility of the client to keep our massage therapist informed of any new medical condition or treatment and to provide written permission from a physician, chiropractor, physical therapist, etc. as needed for continued massage.